On Humanism: A Dialogue

 Assessing How Students Learn, and its Implications for EduBlogging

 I would like to thank Stuart Berry for his interesting post on assessment.
 His post is at http://me2u.athabascau.ca/elgg/stuartbe2/weblog/1176.html Rick Reis comments on Bill Cerbin’s description of how educators undertake the learner assessment process.
-Cerbin (2009) described the compelling need for the assessment process: “…we need assessment that reveals how students learn-how they interpret and make…
+Cerbin (2009) described the compelling need for Continue reading Assessing How Students Learn, and its Implications for EduBlogging

 Exploring Embedded EduBlogging